fadesibert/pylunderbunny/README.md

 ### Flash with Micropython firmware
 [http://docs.micropython.org/en/latest/esp32/quickref.html#installing-micropython](micropython docs)
+* Download the correct firmware for your ESP32 (can also build your own, but not necessary): https://micropython.org/download/esp32/
+* Install esptool (any name for a venv will do - I chose mp-host - mp for micropython, host because this is the "utility" side, rather than micropython running locally)
+** python3 -mvenv mp-host
+** source mp-host/bin/activate
+** pip install esptool
+** _ here, you need to hold the "BOOT" button, run the command and then release it - this boots the ESP32 into "download" mode rather than "run" mode_
+** esptool.py --port /dev/ttyUSB0 erase_flash
+** esptool.py --port /dev/ttyUSB0 --chip esp32 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin

 ### Connect to Python interpreter on USB dev port
 `picocom -b 115200 /dev/ttyUSB0`